P-Sood/Medium-OpenCV_GPU/README.md

     pip wheel . --verbose

 Once the build process is complete, you should have a new wheel file in your current directory.
-Simply install this wheel using `pip install` and you're done!
+Simply install this wheel using `pip install`, and you're done!

 Step 7: